 The Butora Acro and the Scarpa Instinct come in close behind the top performers in this metric.
 The Acro lost some pocket points because of its blunt toe shape, which didn't fit into small pockets as well as the models with narrower toes.
 The Instincts are pointier in the toe than the Acro, but they don't edge on the lips of pockets as well.
 The La Sportiva Kataki is no slouch when it comes to pockets and the La Sportiva Skwama, performed surprisingly well, despite being soft, because we could wiggle lots of rubber into shallow pockets.
 The Scarpa Vapor V and the Five Ten Quantum fared the worst in pockets, due to their thick rubber and round toe shape.
 More symmetrical shaped, relaxed fitting shoes like the Five Ten Moccasyms are not the best choice for steep pocketed climbs.

-The Scarpa Drago has a rubber sock-like fit and was slightly more sensitive the "no-edge" La Sportiva Genius.
+The Scarpa Drago has a rubber sock-like fit, and was slightly more sensitive the "no-edge" La Sportiva Genius.
 We could feel every bump and dimple with the Dragos, and on steep terrain, we felt like we could pull ourselves into the wall like we had sticky rubber monkey hands on our feet.
-Unfortunately, the Dragos are so soft that they don't perform as well as our Editors' Choice award winner on vertical and low angle cliffs.
-The La Sportiva Genius, with its no-edge technology, was one of most sensitive shoe we tested.
+Unfortunately, the Dragos are so soft that they don't perform as well as the La Sportiva Kataki, our Editor's Choice award-winner on vertical and low angle cliffs.
+The La Sportiva Genius, with its no-edge technology, was one of the most sensitive shoes we tested.
 The no-edge concept puts less rubber between your toe and the rock, allowing you to feel and stand on small edges and tiny ripples.
 This shoe took some getting used to; initially, our testers missed the crisp edge they've come to depend on in a brand new shoe.
 However, after a handful of pitches, we became accustomed to the new position of our toe being in the front of the shoe and were able to take advantage of the Genius' unique sensitivity and edging power combination.

 The Tenaya Tarifa comes in a close third with its soft Vibram XS grip rubber and bi-tension rand system, which offers a surprising amount of support for such a soft shoe.
-The Tarifa is one of the narrowest shoes we tested, its comfortable cloth lining and balance of support and sensitivity make it a worthy contender of the La Sportiva Genius.
-Our Top Pick for crack climbing, the La Sportiva Kataki is also no slouch when it comes to sensitivity, but less so than the Tarifa or the Genius.
+Our Editors' Choice award-winner, the La Sportiva Kataki is also no slouch when it comes to sensitivity, but less so than the Tarifa or the Genius.
 The softer La Sportiva Skwama is also a sensitive shoe, but it doesn't edge quite as well as the Genius or the Kataki.
 Finally, this year's Top Pick for all-day comfort, the Five Ten Quantum, trades in rigid support for soft sensitivity, making it an excellent alternative for those looking for an all-day shoe without the clunky stiffness of the TC Pro.

 The Butora Acro proved to be a surprisingly sensitive shoe, despite being relatively stiff, and our testers appreciated them on the delicate crystal holds in the Buttermilks.
 Stiff shoes with thicker rubber, like the Evolv Shaman, scored lower in this metric.
 While the Shamans are excellent for steep climbing, it's difficult to feel secure on small footholds with so much rubber between you and the rock.
 Both the Scarpa Instinct VS and the Scarpa Vapor V failed to match the out-the-box sensitivity levels of the top performers, but after a more extended break-in and adjustment period, they'll soften up, and their techy climbing game will improve.